Meet the Blazor

 Blazor Server Apps

 The second type of apps that can be developed using ASP.NET Core Blazor called Blazor Server.
-In the case of this app type it is executed on the server.
+In the case of this Blazor app type it is executed on the server side.
 You have a client and a server which communicate with each other using SignalR connection.

 The base structure of a simple Blazor Server app looks like this.

-Since our app is executing on the server, we don’t need to load anything to the user’s browser like runtimes or additional assemblies.
+Since our Blazor app is executing on the server side, we don’t need to load anything to the user’s browser, like runtimes or additional assemblies.
 As a result, the app loads faster compared to Blazor WebAssembly.
 Also, Blazor Server can be used by browsers without WebAssembly support.
-Another advantage of server side execution is the possibility to use all capabilities of .NET runtime.
+Another advantage of server-side execution is the possibility to use all capabilities of .NET runtime.

 If we’re talking about limitations, such apps can be served only by the ASP.NET Core app.
 And if the server goes down and the connection fails, the client can’t function properly.